Last Updated: April 2026

 Sip Pho

 If I want pho in a fancy setting, I go to Sip Pho.
-Located next to UT Campus, Sip Pho is beautifully designed by Magic Architecture.
-The pho is more expensive at $12 – $13 but still delicious.
-Sip Pho also has chicken broth pho, vegan pho, banh mi sandwiches, and a kids menu.
-Also bubble tea!
-Black milk tea, coffee, taro, brown sugar, passion fruit, mango, Thai tea, and matcha green Thai tea.
+Located next to UT Campus, beautifully designed by Magic Architecture.
+Pho is more expensive ($12–$13) but still delicious.
+Also serves chicken broth pho, vegan pho, banh mi, kids menu, and bubble tea.

 Price Range: $$